alibyt110/CityWeatherAPI/questions.md

 1 - How much time did you spend on this task?
 If you had more time, what improvements or additions would you make?
  It took me about two days to complete the task.
-If I had more time, I would have created a separate class for the weather service URLs, so I could simply reference its name wherever needed instead of using the full URL each time.
-I also would have implemented a base structure for API responses

 2-What is the most useful feature recently added to your favorite programming language?
 Please include a code snippet to demonstrate how you use it.